btdobbs/AI/Project/01/README.md

 ## Submission

-In order to submit your project, run python submission_autograder.py and submit the generated report.
+In order to submit your project, run python submission_autograder.py to ensure your code is correct.
+After verifying correctness, submit the following files via the standard submit process for this class.

+- `search.py`
+- `searchAgents.py`

 [^1]: [Berkeley Computer Science](http://ai.berkeley.edu)